Press enter to see results or esc to cancel.

 A Cool Spot With A True Standout & Some “Just Fine” Dishes

 On balance, Malka in New York City is a cool spot and a welcome addition to the kosher diners’ Rolodex of choices.
-Many of the dishes we tried were novel but just OK.
+Many of the dishes we tried were novel, but only average.
 The lamb, though, made it all worth it and more.
-The perfectly cooked specimen combined with the vegetables and rustic presentation illustrates the pride that Chef Masanotti brings to the dish in particular.
-If it wasn’t clear yet, we highly recommend trying out the lamb as long as it is available.
-Great food, great vibes, and strong drinks.
+The perfectly cooked specimen, combined with the vegetables and rustic presentation, illustrates the pride that Chef Masanotti brings to the dish in particular.
+If it wasn’t clear yet, we highly recommend trying out the lamb as long as it is available—great food, great vibes, and strong drinks.
 Visit Malka and do a jig with your waiter or waitress as the kitchen rings the bell, signaling another dish is ready at the pass.
 Hopefully, it’s the lamb.